 You do not need to attend court.
 However, if you do not attend and you have not contacted the office regarding the Summons, the case may be dealt with in your absence.

 If you attend court will your financial circumstances or any other grievances be taken into account?

-The court is only concerned with establishing that the correct process of advising you of your liability has been followed and that you have not paid.
-Associated matters such as your financial position or an unresolved dispute with the Valuation Officer have no bearing upon the proceedings.
+The court is only concerned that the correct process of advising you of your liability has been followed and that you have not paid.
+Matters such as your financial position or an unresolved dispute with the Valuation Officer have no bearing upon the proceedings.
 It is important that you discuss any points of concern with us before the court hearing.

 What happens if the court grants a Liability Order?

 Once a Liability Order is granted the Council can employ Enforcement Agents to collect the debt.
-This will result in you having to pay additional fees, which have been set by central government:
+This will result in you having to pay extra fees, which have been set by central government: